The Latest: Teen in video says he sought to calm tension | New Country 923

 FRANKFORT, Ky.
-(AP) — The Latest on videos showing Kentucky students in a confronation at a Native American at a rally in Washington (all times local):
+(AP) — The Latest on videos showing Kentucky students in a confrontation at a Native American at a rally in Washington (all times local):

 8:45 p.m.